What you need to know about the new credit card surcharge | CBC News

 What you need to know about the new credit card surcharge

-We’ve answered some of your questions about the new surcharge you might notice when using your credit card
+We’ve answered some of your questions about the new surcharge you might face when using your credit card

 This story idea came from audience members, like you, who got in touch with us.
-Send us all of your questions about COVID-19.
+Send us all of your questions about the new credit card surcharge.
 We are listening: ask@cbc.ca.

 As of last week, you may be paying an additional fee if you choose to pay with your credit card.
 That's because Canadian retailers can now charge customers using credit cards to pay, following a long-standing lawsuit with Visa and MasterCard that was settled earlier this year.